dbonsch/AlignRealNumbers/README.md

 # AlignRealNumbers
-Experiment how to align real number without having a gap
+Experiment how to align real number without having a gap.

 It's not a perfect allignment of all real numbers.
 Endless sequences have no defined position.